 John Gardner earned physics degrees from Princeton (AB) and the University of Illinois (PhD), and has spent twenty years teaching college physics and ten years teaching high school physics, most recently at a Virginia Academic-Year Governor’s School.
 He specializes in student laboratory experiences and is returning for his fifth year at the Summer Residential Governor’s School at University of Lynchburg.
 In his spare time he enjoys hiking, biking and running Lynchburg’s Blackwater Creek Trail system while listening to audiobooks free on his older sister’s Audible subscription.

 Course: “Body Quest: An Exploration in Anatomy and Physiology”

 Kim Geier earned her Master’s of Life Science from the University of Maryland and a Bachelor of Science in Biology from The College of William and Mary.
-She teaches honors biology I and II at Brookville High School in Campbell County and is an adjunct professor of science at Lynchburg College.
+She teaches honors biology I and II at Brookville High School in Campbell County and is an adjunct professor of science at University of Lynchburg.
 She has been involved with Governor’s School for the past 12 years as a lab assistant or teacher of the anatomy course.

 Course: “2D Animation with Photoshop and After Effects”